 Municipal road closure requests – Titled land

-Municipal roads through or adjacent to titled land may be closed under the Municipal Government Act if it is determined by Alberta Transportation that the road is not required as part of the provincial transportation system and does not affect legal access to any properties.
+Municipal roads through or adjacent to titled land may be closed under the Municipal Government Act if it is determined the road is not required as part of the provincial transportation system and does not affect legal access to any properties.

 A landowner interested in requesting a road closure must contact their town, village, municipal or county office to make a request to initiate the closure process.